fieldtrip/website/workshop/madrid2019.md

 subdirectories are added to the path.

 If you get the error "can't find the command ft_defaults" you should check the present working directory.

-The data for the workshop will be provided on a USB stick.
-You can also download the data from our [FTP server](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/workshop/madrid2019/)